Meats and Sausages

 French Sausages

-The technology for making sausages is basically the same in France as in other countries but the texture, flavor and aroma of French sausages is original and slightly different.
-This may be attributed to the fact than the past sausages were made with locally grown herbs and spices and those were influenced by climatic conditions.
-People in certain regions developed liking for certain sausages and in time these became known nationwide.
+The technology for making sausages is basically the same in France as in other countries, but the texture, flavor, and aroma of French sausages are original and slightly different.
+This may be attributed to the fact that the past sausages were made with locally grown herbs and spices and those were influenced by climatic conditions.
+People in certain regions developed a liking for certain sausages, and in time those became known nationwide.

 French sausages are made with aromatic spices and herbs.
 Oregano is less popular than in Spanish and Italian sausages.
-Smoking meats is popular but not to such extent like in Germany, Poland or Russia.
-The typical French ingredients that are incorporated in French cuisine are Quatre épices and Bouquet garni.
+Smoking meats is popular but not to such an extent as in Germany, Poland, or Russia.
+The typical French ingredients that are incorporated into French cuisine are Quatre épices and Bouquet garni.

-Quatre épices (4 spices) – a spice combination that can vary in strength and combination of spices; however, it always contains: nutmeg, cinnamon, and cloves.
+Quatre épices - French for "4 spices" is a spice combination that can vary in strength and combination of spices; however, it always contains nutmeg, cinnamon, and cloves.
 The fourth ingredient can be ginger, allspice, or caraway or their combination.
 Occasionally, a touch of white pepper is also included.
-Take a note that sometimes the term four-spice may apply to allspice from Jamaica.
-It is so called because, at grinding, it develops aromas of ginger, clove, nutmeg and pepper.
+Note that sometimes the term four-spice may refer to allspice from Jamaica.
+This is because allspice when being ground, releases aromas of ginger, clove, nutmeg, and pepper.

 A typical “quatre épices” combination for 1 kg (2.2 lb) of sausage mix that is used in blood sausages, pates and jellies: